Providentia -- A Large-Scale Sensor System for the Assistance of Autonomous Vehicles and Its Evaluation

-Our results for the spatial accuracy and detection rate of the digital twin are summarized in \tab{table:evaluation-results}.
-By evaluating the positioning accuracy of our system, we achieve an RMSE of \SI{3.31}{m}.
-Of this error, the longitudinal direction makes up the major part with \SI{3.27}{m}, while the RMSE in the lateral direction is only \SI{0.53}{m}.
-This high lateral accuracy allows us to reliably determine the lane for each vehicle.
+\textbf{Spatial Accuracy.} Concerning the spatial accuracy of the digital twin, we achieve an overall RMSE of \unit{1.88}{m} during the day and \unit{2.00}{m} at night (see~\tab{table:results-all}).
+In both cases, the major component of the RMSE stems from the longitudinal direction and is \unit{1.82}{m} and \unit{1.81}{m}, respectively.
+In the lateral direction, our system is very precise with an error of~\unit{0.49}{m} during the day.
+At night, this error component increases to~\unit{0.83}{m} because the radars' lateral position estimates are subject to greater noise, especially at larger distances.
+In both cases, the high lateral accuracy allows us to reliably determine the lane for each vehicle.

-The major part of both positioning errors can be explained by our current lack of information regarding the extents of the objects.
-Because our camera detections are two-dimensional bounding boxes in the image plane, the vehicles' lengths are not taken into account for estimating their position, and their widths can only be approximated because of perspective errors.
-Therefore, the detection positions in our system are generally placed either at the rears or at the fronts of the vehicles, depending on the perspective.
+A large component of both the longitudinal and lateral positioning errors is due to the current lack of information about the actual extents of the objects in our system.
+Because our camera detections are two-dimensional bounding boxes in the image plane, the vehicles' lengths are not explicitly taken into account for estimating their position, and their widths can only be approximated with perspective errors.
+The radars on the other hand provide estimates of the vehicles' centers, that result from the detection point which is corrected by average vehicle extents.
+These average extents are associated with the corresponding vehicle class that is inferred from its reflection characteristics.
+We partially compensate this source of systematic errors for both sensor types with our position refinement regression, but cannot eliminate it completely without knowing the vehicles' exact extents.
+Therefore, our system has difficulties handling vehicles which extents deviate from the average of their respective vehicle classes.
+As a result, our system has bias that tends to place detections more towards the rears or towards the fronts of the vehicles, depending on the perspective.